mepox/simple-workouttracker/README.md

 ## Installation
 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.

+Alternatively, you can start the project with: `mvnw spring-boot:run`

 ## Running the application

 A default user with some preloaded data is added at the start of the application.